thomasjo/nemo/README.md

 The `raw-halves` source images are slightly different in nature, and requires that the `preprocess_data.py` script be invoked with `--border-threshold=50`.
-Patches extracted from this dataset should be manually copied to the `train` folder built by process outlined above.
-In the future, we should find a way to fully automate this process as well.
+Patches from this dataset must be manually copied to the `preprocessed` folder built by process outlined above.
+In the future, we should find a way to fully automate this step as well.